ferru97/PyPaperBot/README.md

 The argument *\-\-doi-file*  require the path of a txt file containing the list of paper's DOIs to download organized with one DOI per line [Example](https://github.com/ferru97/PyPaperBot/blob/master/file_examples/papers.txt)

+Use the --proxy argument at the end of all other arguments and specify the protocol to be used.
+See the examples to understand how to use the option.

 ## SciHub access

-If access to SciHub is blocked in your country, consider using a free VPN service like [ProtonVPN](https://protonvpn.com/)
+If access to SciHub is blocked in your country, consider using a free VPN service like [ProtonVPN](https://protonvpn.com/) Also, you can use proxy option above.

 ## Example